Norbert M. Samuelson: Fellowships and memberships

 His fellowships included a Fulbright-Hayes Research Fellowship at Hebrew University of Jerusalem from 1967 to 1968; a fellowship at the Oxford Centre for Postgraduate Hebrew Studies at Oxford University in 1987; a fellowship at the Chicago Center for Religion and Science in 1992; and a Fulbright Senior Professor Travel Fellowship at the University of Hamburg, Germany, in 1993.

 Samuelson was a founding member of the International Society for Science and Religion.
 He was a member of the board of directors of the Metanexus Institute and of that organization's academic board.
-He was also a member of the presidium of the International Franz Rosenzweig Gesellschaft, a member of the International Hermann Cohen Gesellschaft, and a member of the Editorial Board of The Journal of Jewish Thought and Philosophy.
+He was also a member of the presidium of the International Franz Rosenzweig Gesellschaft, a member of the International Hermann Cohen Gesellschaft, and a member of the editorial board of The Journal of Jewish Thought and Philosophy.

-He was a fellow of the Academy of Jewish Philosophy since 1979, serving as chairman from 1979-1988 and Secretary-Treasurer from 1988 until his retirement.
-He was a Life Member of Clare Hall, University of Cambridge, U.K.
+He was a fellow of the Academy of Jewish Philosophy since 1979, serving as chairman from 1979 to 1988 and Secretary-Treasurer from 1988 until his retirement.
+He was a Life Member of Clare Hall, University of Cambridge, United Kingdom.

 Community service

 For several years, Samuelson taught a weekly course on Maimonides' Mishneh Torah to rabbis in the East Valley of the Phoenix metropolitan area.
-From 2001-2004 he delivered a weekly adult education class on the history of Jewish philosophy for the Reform and Conservative synagogues in the East Valley.
+From 2001 to 2004 he delivered a weekly adult education class on the history of Jewish philosophy for the Reform and Conservative synagogues in the East Valley.
 He also taught adult education classes at Anshe Emet Synagogue in Chicago.

 Personal life

 Samuelson was married to Eileen Levinson from 1957 to 1996.
-They had two children: Jeffrey (1962-2004) and Miriam (b.
-1969).
+They had two children: Jeffrey (1962–2004) and Miriam (born 1969).

 Samuelson married Hava Tirosh-Rothschild in 1997; she changed her name to Hava Tirosh-Samuelson.
 Tirosh-Samuelson (b.
 1950, Kibbutz Afikim, Israel), is Director of Jewish Studies, Regents Professor of History, and Irving and Miriam Lowe Professor of Modern Judaism at Arizona State University.
 The Samuelsons co-founded the Judaism, Science and Medicine Group in ASU's Jewish Studies Department in 2008 and occasionally appeared in the same conference programs.
 In 2006, the couple summarized their joint positions on transhumanism in an article in Milestones, published by the John Templeton Foundation.

 Samuelson and Tirosh divorced, after which Samuelson married Jewish historian Amy Hill Shevitz in 2013.
 Samuelson died in his birthplace of Chicago, Illinois on 9 May 2022, at the age of 86.